winmt/CVE/Tenda AC10/README.md

 # Overview

+`Tenda AC10` has a remote code execution vulnerability.
 Attacker can inject evil command into parameter `lanIp` which will be passed as a part of an argument to `doSystemCmd` and execute arbitrary commands to control the Router.

 # Vulnerability details